Z-G-L/asatp/README.md

 - ASAffectORF

-Check AS event in CDS region, to identify the effect of alternative splicing event for ORFs.
+Check AS event in CDS region, to identify the effect of alternative splicing events for ORFs.

 - runASATP